dtoczala/ibm-cloud-landing-page/README.md

 ### References for Further Reading
 - [Watson Landing Page](https://github.com/dtoczala/watson-landing-page) - A GitHub repository similar to this one, with pages of guidance and links to best practices that organizations adopting Watson have found valuable.
+- [A beginner's guide to artificial intelligence, machine learning, and cognitive computing](https://www.ibm.com/developerworks/library/cc-beginner-guide-machine-learning-ai-cognitive/index.html) - A quick article on the history of artificial intelligence and cognitive computing.
+Interesting just for background information.

 ## Web and Mobile